-The UK’s only long term presence in the Arctic is the NERC Arctic Research Station (78° 56?
+The UK’s only long term presence in the Arctic is the UK Arctic Research Station (78° 56?
 N 12° E), operated and managed by the British Antarctic Survey, which is located in the research village of Ny-Ålesund on the Svalbard archipelago.
 The Station, established by the Natural Environment Research Council (NERC) in 1991, provides facilities and accommodation for researchers from UK universities, research institutes and other recognised organisations (and their international collaborators) wanting to carry out environmental research relevant to the NERC science remit.
 The Station is an ideal place for PhD students to gain skills in polar fieldwork techniques, and we particularly encourage applications from accompanied students.

 The Station is open for approximately four months each year from June to September although it can operate earlier (March/April) if required.

 A list of projects from previous seasons is now available from the UK Arctic Projects page.

 Laboratory space and facilities